 Not having car insurance isn’t just bad for drivers; it puts other drivers and passengers at risk.
 If you’re in a serious auto accident in Knoxville – or anywhere throughout the state – you’re going to need insurance to help you with the damage to your car, and to help you if you are critically injured.

-If you or a loved one was in an auto accident and sustained injuries as a result of the auto accident, you may have grounds for a legal claim.
-For more information, contact the Knoxville auto accident attorneys at Banks & Jones, or call us at 865-407-2122.
+If you or a loved one was in an auto accident and sustained injuries as a result of the accident, you may have grounds for a legal claim.
+For more information, contact the Knoxville auto accident attorneys at Banks & Jones, or call us at 865-546-2141.
 We proudly serve Knoxville and other areas of the Volunteer State.